 Be prepared

-Ask specific, thoughtful questions
+Ask targeted, thoughtful questions

 Acceptance

 You are worth a lot and will make someone very happy one day.
-After all, not everyone is "the one", but you will never succeed if you don't even try.
+After all, not everyone is "the right one", but you will never succeed if you don't even try.